-The April through September streamflow forecasts included in the ARP are made by the United States Department of Agriculture's Natural Resources Conservation Service ("NRCS") (Appendix C of the ARP).
-The annual streamflow forecasts included in the ARP for the Rio Grande and Conejos River basins are those included in the April 8, 2021 Division Engineer's Rio Grande Compact Ten Day Report (Appendix C of the ARP).
+The April through September streamflow forecasts included in the ARP are made by the Division Engineer and are based upon guidance given by forecasts from the United States Department of Agriculture's Natural Resources Conservation Service ("NRCS"), the National Weather Service NWS), and the National Center for Atmospheric Research (NCAR) (Appendix C of the ARP).
+The annual streamflow forecasts included in the ARP for the Rio Grande and Conejos River basins are those included in the March 31, 2022 Division Engineer's Rio Grande Compact Ten Day Report (Appendix C of the ARP).